rachelschipull/rachelschipull/README.md

 <p align="left"><img width="150" src="https://github.com/alansmathew/alansmathew/raw/master/lang.gif" alt="lang image here" /></p>

-Basic stats: Full stack web development, JavaScript, React, MongoDB, ExpressJS, NodeJS.
+Skills rundown: JavaScript, React, MongoDB, Express.JS, Node.JS.
+Jest.
 Strategic thinker.
-Background in project and business management, communications, and higher education.
+Background in project and business management, sustainability, communications, and higher education.
 Obsessed with learning in public and interested in frontend, backend or developer relations.
 Part of the 100Devs Agency.

 ### More about me:
   - 🥬 I love growing and eating all kinds of vegetables.